bootphon/articulatory_inversion/README.md

 The script will save in Training/images_prediction some graph.
 For one random test sentence it will plot and save the target and predicted trajectories for every articulators.\

-The script will print the rmse and pearson result  per articulator averaged over the test set.
+The script will write the rmse, the rmse normlized and pearson result  in a csv file per articulator averaged over the test set.
 It also adds rows in the csv "results_models_test" with the rmse and pearson per articulator.

 You can find the results we obtained here: https://docs.google.com/spreadsheets/d/172osaOYPxoxSziiU6evq4L0OlhEEKZ9bsq0ljmcFTRI/edit?usp=sharing